 Can you mix warm & cool colors?
 It depends who you talk to.
 Some color experts feel you can tone down a warm room by adding a cool color and warm up a cool room by adding a warm color.
 Others say you should never mix warm and cool colors together.
 Its a personal preference.
 In my client’s case, the warm elements of the room where overpowered by the cool steel gray paint color.

-You Need to Consider the Natural light AND the Artificial Light in a Room.
+4. You Need to Consider the light in a room – both natural and artificial light

 Have you enjoyed being in a room during a certain time of the day not felt comfortable during the evening for example?
 How much and what type of natural light a room gets can have a big effect on the undertones that come out of a color.
 What exposure your room faces, north, south, east or west, impacts the lighting in a room as does the time of day.
 You don’t need to over analyze what your room’s exposure is, but move your color boards around all 4 walls and and different times of the day, typically 7 am, noon, and around 7 pm, to get a feel of how that color is going to look through all the lighting changes.